localstack/reinvent-challenge-certification/README.md

-# reinvent-challenge-certification
+# reinvent-challenge-terraform
-Final step of the re:Invent challenge with LocalStack
+Continuation of the LocalStack @ re:Invent grand challenge